maxludden/supergene-v2/books/book02/md/chapter-0831.md

 Fortunately, he was quick to react and dodge.
 God knew what would have happened had he not moved out of the way.

-"F*ck you!
+"Fuck you!
 I don't believe I cannot kill you."
 Han Sen summoned Moment Queen and consulted her, curious to see if she could come up with a solution to his ordeal.

 After Moment Queen was summoned and given a description of the problem, she looked at the fish and her cold face dropped into shock.